Making Smart Financial Management Decisions

 NETFILE is the CRA system for filing your own tax return.

 - EFILE is the CRA system tax preparers use to file on someone’s behalf.
-With your consent, certain fields can now automatically be filled in to make it faster and easier for your tax preparation specialist to complete your return.
+With your consent, certain fields can be filled in automatically to make it faster and easier for your tax preparation specialist to complete your return.

 Investigate how much qualified support comes with whatever program you plan to buy in case you have questions.
 The NETFILE information from CRA is a good place to start and can show you which options are free and which ones you need to pay for.

 Even if you haven’t filed your taxes for a few years, or if you missed the deadline, CRA has programs to help you catch up because eventually, they will notice.
 A lot of refunds also go unclaimed each year because people didn’t file their income taxes.
 If you file your returns from previous years and realize that you owe money, it’s better to find that out sooner than later, before the fees, penalties and interest get worse.

 One program CRA has available is called the Voluntary Disclosure Program, and it is open to those who initiate the process on their own, however, eligibility criteria did change in 2018.
 The thing to remember is that if CRA contacts you first, things change quickly, not necessarily in your favour.

 RRSP stands for Registered Retirement Savings Plan and RSP is just a short version of RRSP.
 They are specific types of savings accounts.
 Simply stated, the purpose of an RRSP is to save money during a time when you're earning more so that you have money later when you're earning less.
 You receive tax benefits from saving money in an RRSP.